AlfieLinux/salt/README.md

 > sudo git add .

-To add all the changed I'd made
+To add all the changes I'd made

 > sudo git commit